gschmutz/integration-architecture-workshop/03-data-virtualization-with-presto-dremio/README.md

 The data needed for this workshop are available in the `data-transfer` folder.

-##	 Accessing MinIO
+## Preparing some test data in MinIO and PostgreSQL

+First let's create the necessary data in MinIO and PostgreSQL.
+We first upload some files to Object Storage and register its metadata in Hive Metastore, so that the data is available in form of tables queryable through SQL.

+### Working with MinIO

 [MinIO](https://min.io/) is an object storage server released under Apache License v2.0.
 It is compatible with Amazon S3 cloud storage service.
 It is best suited for storing unstructured data such as photos, videos, log files, backups and container / VM images.
 Size of an object can range from a few KBs to a maximum of 5TB.

-There are various ways for accessing Spark
+There are various ways for accessing MinIO

  * **S3cmd** - a command line S3 client for working with S3 compliant object stores
  * **MinIO UI** - a browser based GUI for working with MinIO